| |

 Guide to Chord Charts

-A basic chord chart illustrates how to form a chord.
+The basic chord charts illustrate how to form a chord.
 The most basic chord chart is a simple “chord box” (diagram 1) that shows the fretboard in a vertical orientation, with the six strings running up and down.
 The low E (thickest) or 6th string is on the left, and the high E (thinnest) or 1st string is on the right.
-The horizontal lines are the frets.
-The thick solid line at the top of the box represents the nut of the guitar, the end of the fretboard.
+The horizontal lines represent the guitar frets.
+The thick solid line represents the nut of the guitar which is the end of the fretboard.

 Diagram 1: